 When you get a new dress, how often do you think about the journey it’s taken to get to you?
 It’s likely you don’t, but it’s not your fault.
 Brands don’t exactly scream and shout about it.

-We do things differently here – from rolling out the fabric all the way to your Edit arriving on your doorstep, we’ve outlined each and every step.
+We do things differently here – from rolling out the fabric all the way to your order arriving on your doorstep, we’ve outlined each and every step.

 Why?
 The more you know, the more the work that goes into each item by hard-working people across the world is appreciated, and when you appreciate your clothing you give it more love.